LeviGoossensPXL/LeviGoossensPXL/readme.md

 - Java: a bit of experience making small minecraft plugins.
 - SQL: used heavily in school for database.
 - Rust: learning and used for solving coding challenges from https://projecteuler.net/
+- JavaScipt [Vue]: used in school for websites
+- HTML: used in school for websites.
+- CSS: used in school for websites.